 - How old is the igneous dike? ____________________

 - What is age range of the fault PF? ____________________

 - What is the age range of sedimentary layers S and D? ____________________

 3.5 Other Uses for Geologic Dating

 Dating in geology has many uses besides determining when a rock or mineral formed.
 One common use for dating is determining the source rock for sediment, which is called provenance.
 Interpreting sediment provenance can tell a geologist a lot about the history of an area, including where the sediment came from, where erosion was taking place, and how sediment was transported.
 Dating of certain sediment grains can also tell geologists when rocks were uplifting during an orogeny.
 Geologic dating principles can even be used on other planets.

-Even though radiometric dating on mineral grains in sedimentary rocks doesn’t give you the age the sedimentary rock formed, it still tells you very useful information about the geologic history of the area.
+Even though radiometric dating on mineral grains in sedimentary rocks doesn’t give you the age the sedimentary rock formed, it still tells you very useful information about the area’s geologic history.
 One such use is determining the sediment provenance, which is the source rock of the sediment.
 Remember that the age you determine from sediment grains is the age they formed in their original source rock.

-Let’s say you collect some biotite grains from the bottom of the lake in Figure 3.25 and you want to figure out where they came from.
+Let’s say you collect some biotite grains from the bottom of the lake in Figure 3.25, and you want to figure out where they came from.
 There are two potential sources for those grains: a set of metamorphic rocks to the west and a set of granites to the south.
-Little is known about the geology in this area though, so you need to figure out the ages of the potential source rocks and determine where the lake sediment came from.
+Little is known about the geology in this area, so you need to figure out the ages of the potential source rocks and determine where the lake sediment came from.

-- You collect 5 biotite grains for Source 1, 5 biotite grains from Source 2, and measure them using the potassium-40 system.
+- You collect five biotite grains from Source 1, five biotite grains from Source 2, and measure them using the potassium-40 system.
 What are the ages of these source-rock biotite grains?
-Fill this out in Table 3.6
+Fill this out in Table 3.6.

 - What is the average age of the rocks at Source 1? _______________